-What makes Observe.AI truly stand out from other corporates is, Swapnil and Akash see themselves as part of the team and not follow the typical hierarchal approach.
+What makes Observe.AI truly stand out from other companies Swapnil and Akash see themselves as part of the team, and don't follow the typical hierarchal approach.

 Walk into the Observe.AI office, and you will see the founders sitting next to the employees, having a conversation, giving instant feedback or recognize you and appreciate you for good work.
 Frank conversations and open-door policy only help employees or team members feel ownership.
 Nothing to hold back and nothing that will hold us down.

 Everybody here works to their best strength, but fully support other team members to realize their goals.
 It is the team that succeeds, with many talented and enthusiastic individuals coming together.
 It has never been about one individual.
 We are not Manager & Employee, we are team members and mentors.
 It’s not only the founders’ vision anymore, but it is also every Observians vision to make the best AI tool.

 At Observe.AI, Mondays have never been Monster Monday.
 But a fresh start to a great week.
 A week you look forward to and week that you look back and say, “Wow, that was wonderful.”